Bhaavya/CAM/README.md

-Repository for code and data associated with the A2M framework paper.
+Repository for code and data associated with the A2M framework paper on analogy generation via prompting GPT-3 (Davinci).

 # Data